shirazkn/shirazkn.github.io/content/posts/lie-groups.md

 [^ident]: The word *identified* is used here in the sense of 'made identical to'.
 I remember being amused when I first came across this usage of it, today I quite like how resolute it sounds.

-By a reuse of notation, we can also 'push forward' entire vector fields (when $f$ is a diffeomorphism):
+By reuse of notation, we can also 'push forward' entire vector fields (when $f$ is a diffeomorphism):

 <p>
 \[